 While you plan for your new shed, consider the following:

 - Available yard space: Make sure you have the appropriate amount of space in your yard for the size shed you want.
 Keep required property setbacks in mind when you plan the location of your shed.
 Additionally, sheds should be on level ground and never placed in a low-lying area where runoff water collects.
 This may damage its foundation.

-- The style of shed: Keep your home style in mind when choosing the style of shed so your whole property has a cohesive look.
+- The style of shed: Keep your home style in mind when choosing the style of shed, so your whole property has a cohesive look.
 Try matching certain features of your shed with your home, such as the type of door or windows.

-- Landscaping: Blend a shed into your existing landscaping by surrounding it with garden beds or building vine trellises against its walls.
+- Landscaping: Blend a shed into your existing landscape by surrounding it with garden beds or building vine trellises against its walls.
 However, plan to construct your shed away from dense trees and overgrowth, since falling debris can damage the shed’s roof and too little airflow and sunlight can promote mold growth in wooden sheds.

 - Your climate and environment: If you live in an area that gets heavy rain, make sure your shed has an elevated foundation that drains well.
-If you live in an area that has extreme temperatures, consider insulating your shed to protect both it and what it’s storing during every seasons.
+If you live in an area that has extreme temperatures, consider insulating your shed to protect both it and what it’s storing during every season.

 - Your local building ordinances and HOA rules: Depending on the size of the shed you want to build, you may need to get a building permit first.
 Your neighborhood HOA may have even more specific rules for outdoor storage buildings.